Zero-Cost Commitments Are Not Commitments

 async function settleOnVerifiedDelivery(escrowId: string) {

-// the pact conditions specified before work began.
+// Neutral jury runs against pact conditions defined before work started.

 // Neither party controls this verdict.